smasky/SWAT-UQ/README.md

 - **WGT_NUM:** The `NUM` denotes the linear weight for combing series obtaining the same `OBJ ID` or `CON ID`.
 - **RCH_ID**, **SUB_ID** or **HRU_ID:** The `RCH`, `SUB` or `HRU` determine the type of output file loaded.
 The `ID` should be consistent with the SWAT project (which RCH, SUB, HRU) and can be set according to your requirements.
 - **VAR_NUM:** The `NUM` specifies which data columns to extract from the `output.rch`, `output.hru` or `output.sub` file (Please see following table for checking valid values).
 - **FUNC_NUM:** The `NUM` defines the objective function type to compare observed and simulated data.
-(Valid values: 1 - NSE, 2 - RMSE, 3 - PCC, 4 - Pbias, 5 - KGE, 6 - Mean, 7 - Sum)
+(Valid values: 1 - NSE, 2 - RMSE, 3 - PCC, 4 - Pbias, 5 - KGE, 6 - Mean, 7 - Sum, 8 - Max, 9 - Min)

 The valid values of `VAR_NUM` (extract variable) in `output.rch`, `output.hru`, `output.sub` can be:
 | File Name | Valid Value |